-The Foundation has maintained conditional commitments to give to several consultants and universities for the Big Idea, a feasibility study that evaluates the effectiveness of epidural stimulation in improving cardiovascular function, as well as the ability to facilitate standing and voluntary movements.
+The Foundation has conditional commitments to give to several consultants and universities for the Big Idea.
+The Big Idea is an early feasibility study that evaluates the effectiveness of epidural stimulation in improving cardiovascular function, as well as the ability to facilitate standing and voluntary movements.
 Conditional commitments to give are not recorded as a liability or an expense until the research contract milestones are met.
-The Foundation is currently working with its partners to facilitate the study conclusion in a way that is consistent with our commitment to the patients in the study.
-Accordingly, the Foundation expects to incur expenses in the amounts ranging between approximately \$125,000-\$500,000, over the next year when conditions are met, and therefore have not been recorded in the accompanying financial statements as of December 31, 2022.
+Accordingly, liabilities and expenses in the amounts of \$2,387,000 and \$3,384,000, which the Foundation expects to incur over the remaining years through 2023, have not been recorded in the accompanying financial statements as of December 31, 2021 and 2020, respectively.